 Lunch & Dinner

 For lunches, we found the best option for budget travelers is to find places that offer a daily lunch menu.
 This generally includes an appetizer, drink, a couple choices for a main course, and dessert for S/.8 to S/.25 (around $3-$7USD).
-Even if you aren’t a budget traveler, this can be a great way to try local foods and get the most for your money.
+Even if you aren’t on a tight budget, this can be a great way to try local foods and get the most for your money.
 Many of these places can be found around the main square.
 There are a couple that we really enjoyed down Pasaje Hurtado Alvarez off Calle Quera.

 Pizza and burger joints are pretty popular in Cusco, though they are generally more expensive than some of the local eats.
 Nonna Trattoria and La Bodega are great pizza options if you are craving some tasty pizza and a beer.
 La Divina Patricia offers a great dinner deal for a personal pizza, garlic bread, and a drink for several soles.
 For a burger, head to Fuego or Papacho’s.